 When do I notify the student adviser?

 Personal circumstances can only be taken into account if student advisers are informed as soon as possible!
-If we are informed at the time that the circumstances take place, practical guidance and solutions are still possible.
-If personal circumstances are reported too late, for instance after the resits in July/ August if the standards of the Binding Study Advice are not met, they will not be taken into account by the Examination Board.
+If we are informed in time, practical guidance and solutions are often possible.
+If personal circumstances are reported too late (after the resits in July/ August), when you have not fulfilled the BSA requirement, they will not be taken into account by the Examination Board.